KofoworolaOgunleye/100DaysofCloud/README.md

 I've started this challenge to continue my learning journey and also expand my skillset.
 I currently have Oracle and Azure certifications.
 [View here](https://www.youracclaim.com/users/kofoworola-ogunleye)

-At the end of the challenge, I want to be AWS Solutions Architect Associate certified with competent Terraform and Linux skills.
+At the end of the challenge, I want to be AWS Solutions Architect Associate certified with competent Terraform, CI/CD pipeline and Linux skills.

 -[Linkedin profile](www.linkedin.com/in/kofoworola-ogunleye)